comp-strat/web_scraping/README.md

 # to shutdown when finished
 docker-compose down
 ```
+No output json file is created through this method.
+Rather, the primary method of storing data is through MongoDB
-Data is persisted through a volume defined in `docker-compose.yml`.
+(if it's enabled).
+Data inside MongoDB is persisted through a volume defined in `docker-compose.yml`.